 - Game Mod: Has a long-lived modding community that is still going strong and producing various additions to the vanilla versions of the game.

-- Genre Shift: As already mentioned, this was the first game in the SWAT series to be a full-fledged FPS.
-It proved even more succesful than the first two games and helped cement the notion of tactical squad-based FPSes as a viable subgenre.
+- Genre Shift: As already mentioned, this was the first game in the S.W.A.T. series to be a full-fledged FPS.
+It proved even more successful than the first two games and helped cement the notion of tactical squad-based FPSes as a viable subgenre.

 - Next Sunday A.D.: The game was published in 1999, but the campaign is set in 2005.
-Some minor glimpses into the future include the signing of a global nuclear weapons ban treaty (which the campaign's main Story Arc revolves around) and the fact that the in-game HUD of you and your squad is supposed to be a helmet-mounted digital readout (in the vein of the F-35's pilot helmet, just simpler).
-Since it's a late 90s portrayal of the 2000s, there is some very minor amount of Zeerust in the ideas presented.
+Some minor glimpses into the future include the signing of a global nuclear weapons ban treaty (which the campaign's main Story Arc revolves around) and the fact that the in-game HUD of you and your squad is supposed to be a helmet-mounted digital readout (in the vein of the F-35's pilot helmet, just simpler, looking more like full-face motorcycle helmets than pilot helmets).
+Since it's a late 90s portrayal of the 2000s, there is some very minor amount of Zeerust in the ideas presented (such as some missions including cars with still-active alarms, which have the usual horn-blaring alongside a mechanical voice warning "STEP AWAY FROM THE VEHICLE" every few seconds).
 Other than that, there aren't many futuristic elements in the game.

 - Simulation Game: Crossed with Tactical Shooter.

-- Stop or I Will Shoot!: Played fairly straight, but also subverted a bit.
+- Stop, or I Will Shoot!: Played fairly straight, but also subverted a bit.
 Your officers are much more likely to shoot a suspect if he's so much as holding a gun, let alone pointing it at them or shooting it.
-That said, they will immediately stop shooting at the suspect if he drops his gun and surrenders, assuming they missed.
+That said, they will immediately stop shooting at the suspect if he drops his gun and surrenders, assuming they missed or non-fatally wounded him.
 In later games (SWAT 4, etc.), teammates are a bit more lenient towards the suspects and give them a brief amount of time to drop their weapons.

 - SWAT Team: You lead one, solving both mundane law enforcement cases, as well as nefarious terrorist activities during an ongoing global peace summit in Los Angeles.

-- Updated Re-release: Close Quarters Battle was rereleased with new content as SWAT 3: Elite Edition and again with more content as SWAT 3: Tactical Game of the Year Edition, however both were made available as patches for older versions (although only people who bought the Game of the Year Edition were able to get the disc featuring videos of Blackwater demonstrating tactics).
+- Updated Re-release: Close Quarters Battle was rereleased with new content as SWAT 3: Elite Edition and again with more content as SWAT 3: Tactical Game of the Year Edition.
+The content of both was made available as patches for older versions, although only people who bought the Game of the Year Edition were able to get the disc featuring videos of Blackwater demonstrating tactics.